khval/shockamiga/README.md

 It looks like this project might need libdgl
 (Libfix is similar and is included, but there one function I think is missing.)

+the project is heavy based on soft floats, instead of using FPU, this makes me sad, but its not the rights time to fix that.
+Should be done when everything is compiling and working, so we see what breaks if it’s changed.

 Compiling on MacOS 9:
 ---------------------